Henry Moore: Later years

 Family Group (1950) bronze, Barclay School, Stevenage, Hertfordshire.
 Moore's first large-scale commission after the Second World War.

-Shahbanu Farah in Henry Moore's Gallery, Tehran, May 1971.

 After the war and following several earlier miscarriages, Irina gave birth to their daughter, Mary Moore, in March 1946.
 The child was named after Moore's mother, who had died two years earlier.
 Both the loss of his mother and the arrival of a baby focused Moore's mind on the family, which he expressed in his work by producing many "mother-and-child" compositions, although reclining and internal/external figures also remained popular.
 In the same year, Moore made his first visit to America when a retrospective exhibition of his work opened at the Museum of Modern Art in New York City.

 Before the war, Moore had been approached by educator Henry Morris, who was trying to reform education with his concept of the Village College.
 Morris had engaged Walter Gropius as the architect for his second village college at Impington near Cambridge, and he wanted Moore to design a major public sculpture for the site.
 The County Council, however, could not afford Gropius's full design, and scaled back the project when Gropius emigrated to America.
 Lacking funds, Morris had to cancel Moore's sculpture, which had not progressed beyond the maquette stage.
 Moore was able to reuse the design in 1950 for a similar commission outside a secondary school for the new town of Stevenage.
 This time, the project was completed and Family Group became Moore's first large-scale public bronze.